Grand Ages: Rome

 Grand Ages: Rome (previously known as Imperium Romanum 2) is a 2009 city-building and real-time strategy game developed by Haemimont Games and published by Kalypso Media.
 It is the sequel to 2008's Imperium Romanum.
 The Italian and Spanish versions of the game are titled as Imperivm: Civitas III.
 A sequel, Grand Ages: Medieval, was released on September 25, 2015.

 Plot

 The single player campaign takes place during the final years of the Roman Republic during the time of the First Triumvirate.
-The player undertakes missions for his/her family, establishing a reputation as a statesman and leader; as well as working under historical figures like Marcus Tullius Cicero, Mark Antony, Pompey Magnus, and Marcus Crassus.
+The player undertakes missions for his/her family, establishing a reputation as a statesman and leader, as well as working under historical figures like Marcus Tullius Cicero, Mark Antony, Pompey Magnus, and Marcus Licinius Crassus.
 Certain historical events are portrayed, such as slave uprising led by Spartacus and the crossing of the Rubicon.
 At one point the player must choose between siding with Julius Caesar or Pompey Magnus, with missions playing out to wiping out the Optimates or building armies against the Populares.